kayslay/watl/readme.md

 **#!freyja**: act as the help command.
 Shows info about the commands.

 For list of other commands type `#!freyja`.
 I will list the remaining commands when I'm ready to.
-Since `#!freyja` shows al the commands it will be redudant adding them here 😏.
+Since `#!freyja` shows all the commands it will be redudant adding them here 😏.

 ## Motivation